foonathan/memory/README.md

     auto mid = begin;
     std::advance(mid, distance / 2);

+    // an allocator for temporary memory
+    // is similar to alloca() but uses its own stack
+    // this stack is thread_local and created on the first call to this function
-    auto alloc = memory::make_temporary_allocator();
+    // as soon as the allocator object goes out of scope, everything allocated through it, will be freed auto alloc = memory::make_temporary_allocator();

     // alias for std::vector<value_type, memory::std_allocator<value_type, memory::temporary_allocator>>
+    // a std::vector using a temporary_allocator
     memory::vector<value_type, memory::temporary_allocator> first(begin, mid, alloc),
                                                             second(mid, end, alloc);